QChASM/AaronTools-docs/source/tutorials/coding_with_theories.rst

 Coding with :code:`Theory` Objects
 ==================================

-:py:meth:`AaronTools.theory.Theory` keeps much of the code for writing quantum chemistry input files similar across different software packages.
+:py:meth:`AaronTools.theory.Theory` is used to designate computational options when building input files for different QM packages.
-This makes it (nearly) trivial to switch between different QM packages without having to dig into the nuances of the corresponding input file formats or worry about specific names for DFT functionals (e.g. PBE0 vs PBE1PBE or M06-2X vs M062X) and basis sets (def2-TZVP vs def2tzvp) in different packages.
+It is designed to keep much of the code for writing quantum chemistry input files similar across different software packages to avoid having to dig into the nuances of the corresponding input file formats or worry about specific names for DFT functionals (e.g. PBE0 vs PBE1PBE or M06-2X vs M062X) or basis sets (def2-TZVP vs def2tzvp) in different packages.

 Here, we will cover the basics of creating and using a :code:`Theory` object to write